 3. If you’re working on a large project, wear protective clothing.
 When mixing up large amounts of resin, this is important for resin craft safety.
 Also speaking from experience, wear something you don’t mind getting resin on.
 Resin drips will not come out of clothing, especially if they’re your favorite shorts.

 4. To avoid food contamination, mark items you use for your resin projects as ‘resin only’.
 Many kitchen items, like cups, spatulas, and baking molds are great tools for your resin studio.
 But, once you use them with resin, don’t use them with food again.

 5. If the resin manufacturer recommends a respirator, wear it!
 Some resins, including polyesters and some polyurethanes, can emit dangerous and noxious fumes.
 Note: Don’t think because you don’t smell the fumes when working with these resins, they aren’t there.
 When crafting with resins that need respirator use, wear one approved by the National Institute for Occupational Safety and Health (NIOSH) for fumes and make sure it fits properly.

 6. When sanding, grinding, or drilling resin, wear a particle mask or a NIOSH respirator approved for dust.
-It is important not to inhale the resin dust, which could potentially cause an allergic reaction.
+It is important not to inhale the resin dust, which could cause an allergic reaction.

 Here are more epoxy resin safety precautions you should be taking as well.

-Unpublished Blog Posts of Resin Obsession, LLC © 2020 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC